deepjavalibrary/djl/examples/README.md

 ## Engine selection

-djl.ai is engine agnostic, so you can choose different engine providers.
+DJL is engine agnostic, so you can choose different engine providers.
 We currently provide MXNet engine implementation.

 With MXNet, you can choose different flavors of the native MXNet library.